Drama National 5

 Recording and Reporting

-The units are internally assessed using the folio and performance as evidence which will form the basis for the comments in the pupil report issued to parents in March while the S4 parent’s night in late-November provides an opportunity to discuss successes and/or concerns.
+The units are internally and informally assessed using the folio and performance as evidence which will form the basis for the comments in the pupil report issued to parents in March while the S4 parent’s night in late-November provides an opportunity to discuss successes and/or concerns.